aleforniadreamin/OCTAP/OCTAP-Supporting-Docs/Meetings.md

 - Voice for E4 for social media.
 How can we reach the junior enlisted through social media?
 - Improving the OC brand and expanding social media presence:
   - Twitter, FB, YouTube, LinkedIn, TikTok, Clubhouse

+## February 11, 2021
+- Time: 1230 PST
+- Attendees: Cynthia, Annie, Alex
+- Subject: Leader Transition Institute

+**Talking Points**
+- What are the most common pain points that you have noticed for members wanting to transition into another industry?
+- What has been a common pain point for YOU while interacting with transitioning members?
+- Have you noticed any distinct paint points between prior enlisted members and officers?
+Have any of these two groups had unique pain points not found in the other?
+- What is your metric of success when helping these transitioning members?
+Employment in new industry?
+Better sense of where they want to take their life?
+- What has been your experience using online learning to help your mission?
+Do you utilize online classes or materials?
+- I personally think the program, Changing Focus: Moving From We to Me is a great program that I wish I had when transitioning.
+- On the events pages I noticed you have:
+  - The Bold Leader Lunch & Learn Series (Monthly)
+  - Changing Focus program
+  - Training & Coaching Session
+  - Any plans in the future to offer more classes?
+Like how do you guys keep up with the "transition industry" and decide what material to cover?
+Do you have a rep that keeps tabs on changes being made?
+- How do you communicate as a team and assign tasks?
+How do you set goals and achieve them?

+Notes:
+- Program DOD: Tech Job Training.
+Are we providing certifications?
+  - Two pronged approach:
+    - Training vet for tech industry (OCTAP) w/ certification (Certify Veterans)
+    - HR folks are afraid to hire veterans.
+Cert would show that vets don't have those problems (Certify Businesses)
+- How do you track if people succeed?
+  - Keep a roster of people that enroll
+- In person programs?
+- Keep track of the data for the users?
+- Don't be a coding bootcamp?
+- Change Focus: Changing from We to Me
+- Transform the military mindset is lacking.
+- Purpose and vision plan.
+- Disc assessment?
+Personality assessment?
+Tech assessments for OCTAP?
+- Live streams for OC.
+Growing YouTube channels.
+- AMA w/ experts.
+Do we have a schedule?
+- Fundraising Academy?
+- Wants to join OC?
+Partnership into lineup for VTI?
+Veterati.
+- Helping civilian go into tech
+- Flip the Script?
+- Vetting process?
+Guide star?
+Educational licenses?
+Silver Profile?
+- February 25th.
+Webinars for OCTAP?
+Ask their opinion?
+- Email: YouTube videos
+- ISO Compliance Certifications
+- Tuesday March 9: 0700